OpenFn/docs/versioned_docs/version-legacy/manage/platform-mgmt.md

 ### Job change history and reverting changes

-If your job is linked to a Github repo, changes made to a job expression can be reverted to a given git commit.
+If your job is linked to a GitHub repo, changes made to a job expression can be reverted to a given git commit.
 To revert changes made to a job expression, follow the steps below: